mauryavishal93/CursorAI-DotsandBoxes/README.md

 ## Game Rules (v2.1.0)

-### Special Line Rule
+### Dice System
+- **Dice values 1-6**: Draw that many lines during your turn
-- A special line is granted **only** when the dice roll is 1 **and** there are more than 5 boxes left on the board.
+- **Special Line**: Granted only when you roll a 1 and there are more than 5 boxes left on the board
-- When there are exactly 5 boxes left and a 1 is rolled, a popup appears: "Special Line Ended!
-No one will get special lines for dice roll 1 anymore."
+- **Special Line End**: When there are exactly 5 boxes left and you roll a 1, special lines are no longer granted
-- When there are 4 or fewer boxes left, no special line is granted for any dice roll.
+- **No Special Line**: No special line is granted for dice roll 1 if 4 or fewer boxes are left, or for any other dice value (2-6)
-- Special lines are **not** granted for any other dice value.
+- **Special Line Limit**: You can only hold one special line at a time

 ### Popups
 - Special Line! — You rolled a 1 and have a special line available (if >5 boxes left).